 - appealing to the Special Educational Needs and Disability Tribunal

-Independent Parental Special Education Advice (known as IPSEA) (opens a new window) is a registered charity (number 327691) operating in England.
+Independent Provider of Special Education Advice (known as IPSEA) (opens a new window) is a registered charity (number 327691) operating in England.
 IPSEA offers free and independent legally based information, advice and support to help get the right education for children and young people with all kinds of special educational needs and disabilities (SEND).
 They also provide training on the SEND legal framework to parents and carers, professionals and other organisations.